What Are The Daytime Emmy® Awards?

 Additional Entry Information

 Some categories require additional supporting documentation and reference materials for judges.
-This can be typed and in some cases uploaded directly to the online form.
-The entry form will prompt for these documents and you may refer to the By-Category Submission document for complete detail.
+This can be typed in to the Informational/Essay section of the entry form and in some cases uploaded directly to the system.
+The entry form will prompt for these documents and you may refer to the By-Category Submission section of this document for complete detail.
+In order for the Daytime Administration to fully archive complete submission information for future reference and request, it is recommended that Series episode information be recorded in the Informational section also.

-Program Categories - Paper Credit Crawl: A complete long paper credit crawl is required for Program categories in order to verify eligible entrant team members.
-This document either PDF or word doc (not video) should be uploaded to the form.
+Program Categories - Paper Credit Crawl: For new programs a complete long paper credit crawl may be required for Program categories in order to verify eligible entrant team members.
+If requested, this document (either PDF or word document - not video) can be uploaded directly to the submission form.

-Most categories require an Emmy® essay or précis up to 200 words explaining why you believe the program or achievement to be Emmy®- worthy.
-This is an opportunity to include information regarding the entry that may not be evident in viewing the submission, such as a technical descriptions or how program, performances or crafts challenges were met during the season.
-The essay will be included on the judge's ballot as an accompaniment to the viewing material.
+It is recommended that entrants include an Emmy® essay or précis up to 200 words explaining why they believe the program or achievement to be Emmy®–worthy.
+This is an opportunity to include information regarding the entry that may not be evident in solely viewing the visual submission, such as a technical descriptions or how program, performances or crafts challenges were met during the season.
+The essay will be included on the judge’s ballot as an accompaniment to the viewing material.
+The Essay should NOT be unduly promotional in nature and may be subject to review and editing.

 Submission Video Upload